briancavalier/creed/README.md

 # Errors & debugging

-By default, uncaught promise errors are fatal.
-They will crash your program.
+By design, uncaught creed promise errors are fatal.
+They will crash your program, forcing you to fix or [`.catch`](#catch--promise-e-a--e--bpromise-e-b--promise-e-b) them.
 You can override this behavior by [registering your own error event listener](#debug-events).

 Consider this small program, which contains a `ReferenceError`.